manishemi/manishemi.github.io/_posts/2021-05-28-Deep Convolutional GANs.md

 ---
 published: true
 ---
-Deep Convolutional GAN is a kind of [GAN](https://manishemirani.github.io/Generative-Adversarial-Networks/) networks, which is using convolution network in the Generator and the Discriminator.
+Deep Convolutional GAN is a kind of [GAN](https://manishemirani.github.io/Generative-Adversarial-Networks/) networks, which is using Convolution network in the Discriminator and Convolution transpose network in the Generator.

 ## How are the Convolutions network work?